-12.6.1 Should a translation of a certificate or valid duplicate certificate originally issued in Afrikaans be required in English, the original certificate or a valid duplicate must be made available to Central Academic Administration and the prescribed fee must be paid to the University.
-The Office of the Registrar will issue a certified translation but not a new certificate, although exceptions will be considered.
+12.6.1 Should a translation of a certificate or valid duplicate certificate obtained at one of our legacy institutions originally issued in Afrikaans be required in English, the original certificate or a valid duplicate must be made available to Central Academic Administration and the prescribed fee must be paid to the University.
+The Office of the Registrar will issue a certified translation but not a new certificate.